carlos-miller-466/nm-stem-challange-2021/README.md

 # STEM Model for 2021

-A Python model for graphing the data produced by our 2021 STEM prototype.
+Models for graphing the data produced by our 2021 STEM prototype and visualizing the collection method associated with our prototype.

 ## main.py
 All executable code (primarily graphing) can be run directly from here.